fschuhi/digital-garden-rob-burbea-publish/Index/Sankhara.md

 [[Consciousness]] | 2 | <span class="counts"><a data-href="The Way of Non-Clinging Part 1" class="internal-link">The Way of Non-Clinging Part 1</a> (1) · <a data-href="The Way of Non-Clinging Part 2" class="internal-link">The Way of Non-Clinging Part 2</a> (1)</span>
 [[Dependent Origination]] | 2 | <span class="counts"><a data-href="The Way of Non-Clinging Part 2" class="internal-link">The Way of Non-Clinging Part 2</a> (2)</span>

+### Quotes
+**<a data-href="Love and Emptiness" class="internal-link">Love and Emptiness</a>**
+<span class="counts"><a data-href="2007 Lovingkindness and Compassion As a Path to Awakening" class="internal-link">2007 Lovingkindness and Compassion As a Path to Awakening</a></span>
+> My take on it, as well, is that a person can be awakened to some degree, and there's basically a momentum of saṅkhāras, of karmic momentum, to basically perceive things and things existing really.
+And that momentum for the duration of their life is enough to keep the world appearing for them.
+And then, theoretically, when they die, it all kind of dissolves into whatever it does. &nbsp;&nbsp;<span class="counts">_<a aria-label-position="top" aria-label="Love and Emptiness > Rob Maybe only Buddhas can see emptiness and not bump into things" data-href="Love and Emptiness#Rob Maybe only Buddhas can see emptiness and not bump into things" class="internal-link">Rob: Maybe only Buddhas can see emptiness and not bump into things</a>_</span>

+**<a data-href="The Way of Non-Clinging Part 2" class="internal-link">The Way of Non-Clinging Part 2</a>**
+<span class="counts"><a data-href="2017 Eros Unfettered" class="internal-link">2017 Eros Unfettered</a></span>
+> [W]e see how clinging, craving, _saṅkhārā_, _avijjā_, attention - these notions overlap.
+They're all different forms of clinging... &nbsp;&nbsp;<span class="counts">_<a aria-label-position="top" aria-label="The Way of Non-Clinging Part 2 > Even attention is a form of clinging" data-href="The Way of Non-Clinging Part 2#Even attention is a form of clinging" class="internal-link">Even attention is a form of clinging</a>_</span>